Free Assessment: How does your inbound marketing measure up?

 4. Use video

-According to Cisco, video content will make up more than 82% of all consumer internet traffic this year.
+Video content makes up more than 82% of all consumer internet traffic.
 Chances are, you’re already working hard to incorporate video into your sales and marketing.

 But what about hiring?

-Today, email and portals have replaced resumes and mailboxes, but few businesses take full advantage of these digital platforms.
+Today, LinkedIn profiles and candidate portals have replaced resumes and mailboxes, but few businesses take full advantage of these digital platforms.
+(For example, AI tools can screen resumes looking for specific combinations of skills and experiences.)

 Video should play a major role in your communication with candidates.
-Beyond the 80% video mentioned above, have applicants submit video responses so you can really get to know them.
+Beyond the 80% video mentioned above, use a platform like Workable to have applicants submit video responses so you can really get to know them.

 5. Remember that you’re hiring future brand ambassadors